 Read about the history of Nan Inc. construction on Oahu, the frivolous lawsuits brought against Nan, and the read the apology letters from the plaintiffs in those cases.

-Nan, Inc. was founded in Honolulu in 1990 by Mr. Nan Chul Shin from very humble beginnings with only himself and one laborer at his side, tackling the smallest of construction projects with determination and integrity; the first contract being the installation of a single road sign.
-Fast forward thirty (30) years later to today, Nan, Inc. has grown to one of Hawaii’s premier construction companies to become the State’s largest locally owned and operated general contractor, currently employing over 700 personnel and managing a work-in progress portfolio of over $450 million.
-Unfortunately, hard work and success has also made Nan, Inc. a target that has resulted in unfounded allegations of wrongdoing.
+Nan, Inc. was founded in Honolulu in 1990 by Mr. Nan Chul Shin.
+Nan Inc started from very humble beginnings with only himself and one laborer at his side, and tackling the smallest of construction projects with determination and integrity; the first contract being the installation of a single road sign.
+Fast forward thirty (30) years later to today, and Nan, Inc. has grown to one of Hawaii’s premier construction companies to become the State’s largest locally owned and operated general contractor, currently employing over 700 personnel and managing a work-in progress portfolio of over $450 million.
+Unfortunately, hard work and success has also made Nan Chul Sin and Nan, Inc. a target of unfounded allegations of wrongdoing.

 Nan, Inc. has had the misfortune of being wrongfully accused over the years with some very serious accusations that were ultimately proved to be completely false, unfounded and untrue.